 All amounts are rounded to the nearest one thousand dollars and are expressed in Australian currency, which is the Corporation's presentation and functional currency.

 (c) Going Concern

-These financial statements of the Corporation have been prepared on a going concern basis, subject to no intervening decisions of Government.
+These financial statements of the Corporation have been prepared on a going concern basis.